• Skip to main content

 At this point, the icing should be at a consistency that's suitable to use as outline icing for your cookies AND as flooding icing.
 Two in one!

-To be 100% sure your icing is at this stage, do a simple viscosity test, and if it needs it to be thicker, or thinner, it can be adjusted very easily.
+To be 100% sure your icing is at this stage, check the consistency of the icing but doing a simple viscosity test.
+If it needs it to be thicker, or thinner, it can be adjusted very easily.

 Fill a spoon with icing and drizzle it back into the bowl.

-The ribbons that the drizzled icing form should take about 12 seconds to disappear/re-incorporate back into the icing.
+The ribbons that the drizzled icing forms should take about 12 seconds to disappear/re-incorporate back into the icing.

 Some people like to have two separate versions of this icing for outlining and flooding, but I like to make royal icing that can do both, which is exactly what this recipe will give you.